15 high-protein foods that could help support your health and weight-loss goals

 Here’s the lowdown on other popular high-protein diet plans:

 - Paleo diet: This plan takes inspiration from our prehistoric ancestors and relies on foods presumed to be available during the Stone Age.
 You’ll get protein from lean meats, poultry, fish, eggs, nuts, and seeds.
-Fruit, vegetables, and herbs are allowed, but the diet excludes other protein-rich foods like dairy, grains, beans, and legumes.
+Fruit, vegetables, and herbs are allowed, but the diet nixes other protein-rich foods like dairy, grains, beans, and legumes.

 - Carnivore diet: Like its name suggests, this diet instructs you to eat only animal products.
 Meat, poultry, eggs, and certain dairy products are permitted, but that’s where the list ends.
 Unlike the other plans that recommend a lower carb intake, this one (backed by no scientific studies) aims for zero carbs.

 How you build your plate on any high-protein diet is critical since some of the more restrictive eating plans could have negative health implications.
 For instance, opt for protein-rich foods that are too high in fat, and you may experience nausea, diarrhea, and other unpleasant side effects.
-On the other hand, replace too many nutrient- and fibre-rich foods (like fruit, veggies, and whole-grains) with high-protein ones in an effort to limit carbs and you could deal with constipation or micronutrient deficiencies.
+On the other hand, replace too many nutrient- and fiber-rich foods (like fruit, veggies, and whole-grains) with high-protein ones in an effort to limit carbs and you could deal with constipation or micronutrient deficiencies.

 “Any attempt to omit entire food groups or limit intake of a specific food group or category of nutrients comes at the cost of your long-term health,” London says.
-“An approach to weight-loss that, by design, limits your intake of the most nutrient-dense foods on the planet like veggies and fruit can come with adverse physiological and biochemical side effects, which may make losing and maintaining weight even more difficult.”
+“An approach to weight loss that, by design, limits your intake of the most nutrient-dense foods on the planet like veggies and fruit can come with adverse physiological and biochemical side effects, which may make losing and maintaining weight even more difficult.”

 The bottom line: Are you eating enough high-protein foods?

 Case in point: The amount of protein in a pork chop and piece of salmon are similar, but the pork has more than three times the saturated fat.
 Similarly, beef and certain cheeses are typically higher in saturated fat, which can raise bad cholesterol (LDL) levels and have been linked to increased risk of heart disease or stroke.
 Current guidelines recommend limiting saturated fat intake, but that doesn’t mean you have to revamp your entire eating style.
-Instead, consider incorporating more healthy fats (monounsaturated and polyunsaturated) found in nuts, seeds, and seafood.
+Instead, consider incorporating more healthy fats (monounsaturated and polyunsaturated) found in nuts, seeds, and seafood to your diet.